-I’ll be frank, prior to my trip to Rwanda, my knowledge of the country spanned what happened in 1994 and…gorillas.
-I knew of Dian Fossey and her life’s mission and her untimely demise, and I also knew that her work was the country’s biggest tourist attraction.
-(OK, so maybe I didn’t actually realize that until every person who found out where my next journey would take me responded with one word: “Gorillas?”)
+I’ll be frank, prior to my trip to Rwanda, my knowledge of the country spanned what happened in 1994 and … gorillas.
+I knew of Dian Fossey and her life’s mission and her untimely demise, and I also knew that her work was the country’s biggest tourist attraction: gorilla trekking in Rwanda.

 Still, I’d heard of this so-called gorilla sanctuary, which I took to mean I’d be mingling with a bunch of furry beasts in an enclosed space.
 I had even heard I might have to lay face down on the ground, for some reason or another, to keep them placated.
 I had no idea what I was truly in for.